AdamWaldie/WaldosMissionPack/README.md

 # WaldosMissionPack
-A package of mission scripts for mission makers.
+A package of mission scripts for mission makers designed to be highly flexible, automated and as easy as possible for any mission makers to interact with.

 ![alt text](https://github.com/AdamWaldie/WaldosMissionPack/blob/main/Pictures/loading.jpg?raw=true)